Humanium Metal: History

 The Humanium Metal Initiative was developed by Peter Brune of IM Swedish Development Partner in partnership with designer Johan Pihl.
 The objective of Humanium Metal is "to spread awareness of the devastating impact of illegal firearms and armed violence, as well as generate funds urgently needed to empower people living in conflict-torn societies."
 The campaign is implemented in conjunction with Swedish advertising agencies Great Works and Akestam Holst.

 Humanium Metal was first produced in November 2016 in El Salvador, where firearms seized by the Salvadoran government were converted into one ton of metal.
 The project has since expanded to Guatemala, and, as of 2018, it plans to expand to Honduras and Colombia.

 The program has received endorsements from the Dalai Lama, former director general of the International Atomic Energy Agency Hans Blix, and Nobel Peace Prize winner Desmond Tutu.
 The program has also partnered with the Swedish Ministry for Foreign Affairs.

-As of end of 2022, the program had destroyed more than 12,000 firearms in El Salvador, Zambia and the United States.
-More than US$1.2 million have already been channeled to civil society interventions in violence-affected areas.
+According to the organization's website, as of end of 2022, the program had destroyed more than 12,000 firearms in El Salvador, Zambia and the United States.